Constantino-Carreto-Romero/Coursera_Capstone/README.md

-This is the notebook for the Data Science Capstone Project.
-This notebook was imported directly from Watson Studio.
+This repository includes my notebooks for the evaluations in the Data Science Capstone Project.